joker-b/AnimTaskMgr/README.md

 ## An Animation-Friendly Task Dispatcher for the Web

+### Because *there are no good apps with a bad frame rate*

-AnimTaskMgr provides a simple way to maintain animation performance in web applications while giving your app a chance to get things done that may have nothing to do with animation.
+AnimTaskMgr provides a simple way to maintain animation performance in web applications while giving your app a chance to get things done that may or may not have nothing to do with animation.

-AnimTaskMgr lets you toss tasks into a queue that will execute as fast as it can while still maintaining good frame rate.
-Launch you task using the manager and it will do the rest -- just fire and forget.
-For each frame, it will execute all the tasks in the queue; or, if it can't complete them within the time constraint, wait until next frame to continue working through the queue.
+AnimTaskMgr lets you toss tasks as functions into a queue that will execute as fast as it can while still *maintaining good frame rate* -- that is, it prioritizes frame rate *first,* over executing your code.
+If it takes multiple frames to get your tasks done, they will get done, but multiple frames will still get drawn.
+Just launch your task using the manager and it will do the rest -- you can fire and forget.

+For each frame, AnimTaskMgr will try to execute all the tasks in the queue; or, if it can't complete them within the time constraint, wait until next frame to continue working through the queue.
 This allows you to freely mix all kinds of tasks into your app without so much need to worry about dropping frames or otherwise providing a "chunky" timing experience.

-Finally, AnimTskManager provides a schemes for tweaking the timing "feel" of animation activities and allows you to chain all types of activities together into complex actions like sliding a UI element into place, playing a sound and then blinking to indicate its readiness.
+Finally, AnimTaskManager provides a schemes for tweaking the timing "feel" of animation activities and allows you to chain all types of activities together into complex actions like sliding a UI element into place, playing a sound and then blinking to indicate its readiness.

 ## Typical Use